Board Games That Help Teach History!

 History is a tricky subject to teach using board games.
 They, generally, are too abstract to be able to realistically represent events that took place in the past.
 However, they can help teach the subject in two ways.
 On one hand, some of them are great at helping people memorize important dates, events, and historical figures.
 On the other hand, there are also games that are designed well enough to help capture the theme of a historical event.
 Both of these approaches can be a big help when trying to teach children about a given historical event.

-Take a look below and see eleven games we found that can be used to help teach history in one of those two ways.
+Take a look below and see some games we found that can be used to help teach history in one of those two ways.

 Lewis and Clark